*This product will not adhere to low gloss or flat paint finishes

 Begin the installation by spraying the tank with the installation solution, then remove the “Tankslapper” film from the release paper and spray it on both sides with the same alcohol and water solution, position and begin to squeegee away the installation solution starting in the center, working toward the edges gradually, radiating out in all directions simultaneously.
 You should be striving to remove as much solution as possible from under the film.
 Repeat for the remaining pieces, and that's it.

 It may be helpful to stretch the film over harsh contours to help manipulate the film into compliance.
-This technique is typically used at the rear of the tank - belt buckle area – and is described in the following link: “Installing film over contours”
+This technique is typically used at the rear of the tank - belt buckle area – and demonstrated in the following video: “Installing film over contours”

 With very dry conditions, it will be difficult to keep the “Tankslapper” from attracting dust and lint as you remove it from the release paper.
 Look for damp days and little wind, representing the best installation conditions.
 The nature of this material is such that it attracts more, the dryer it is, and this can include lint which will appear as bubbles after installed.
 In less than ideal conditions we recommend you have a small bucket of water close by that you can dunk the film into just before you lift it into position, letting foreign material flow off as you pull it up out of the water, this will reduce static at the same time.